The Roofing Timeline: Decoding Life Expectancies for Every Roof Type

 Remember, while the type of roofing material sets a baseline for longevity, proper installation, regular maintenance, and addressing environmental factors can significantly extend your roof's life.
 By considering these often-overlooked aspects, you can ensure that your roof provides reliable protection for your home for years to come.

-A brick house with a blue roof and white windows
+A house with a roof that has a lot of windows